mslawsky/brand-alignment-gap-analysis/README.md

 ---

-## Real-World Application: The Olde Cheese Shoppe Case
+## Real-World Application: Specialty Retail Case Study

 ### The Situation
-Specialty cheese retailer facing two new competitors entering the San Francisco market.
-Leadership wanted to understand customer satisfaction to prepare competitive response.
+A specialty retailer facing new competitors entering their market needed to understand customer satisfaction to prepare their competitive response.

 ### The Surface Story
 - 256 survey responses (62% response rate)